The First Look at Thunder Junction

 Aside from these two bonus sheets, there is a special guest slot.
 That means there will be 4 total set symbols, 2 of them are legal in standard and the other two are not.
 In addition to that, the Commander precons will also have some cards that aren't legal in standard.
 Commander cards are not taking place in the play boosters, they will still be included in the Collector Boosters.

-In case you are opening a play booster, you will be able to see 4 different set symbols, with the collector booster having up 5.
+In case you are opening a play booster, you will be able to see 4 different set symbols, with the collector booster having up to 5.
 And that doesn't even include the List, which can include any Magic card.

 Overall Impressions of Thunder Junction So Far

 I think that these new additions can be quite exciting for the players, and Wizards certainly learned from the downfall of their Aftermath style.
-The vibe and visuals are quite impressive, and I'm definitely excited to see how these things are coming in together.
+The vibe and visuals are quite impressive, and I'm definitely excited to see how these things are coming together.
 The new set is arriving on the 26th of March, and it's set to be a pretty interesting one.
 However, we'll have to wait and see if it will actually shake up the metagame!

 Rate this article